 - Keep your profile and résumé up to date with accurate information.

 - Accept offers in good faith.
 An accepted offer is binding and assumes that you are no longer job searching.
+Students are expected to withdraw from all applications and are not permitted to interview with additional firms after accepting an employment offer.
 This is standard professional expectation at all business schools.
 If you renege on an offer, the WCC reserves the right to take appropriate action.

 - Report your employment status, including received and accepted offers, through our secure site.